Qiskit/openqasm3_parser/README.md

 planning on working on these issues in the immediate future.
 However, this does not mean you can't tackle an issue without this tag if is a better fit.

+There are a few more tips in [CONTRIBUTING.md](./CONTRIBUTING.md), as well as some later in this README.

 ### Crates (roughly one installable library per crate)

 The first three crates are based on tools for `rust` and `rust-analyzer`.